RESOURCES FOR WILLIAM SMITH WOMEN

 Submission for Course Equivalent

-A course equivalent is an alternative form of educational activity which, with the approval of your faculty advisor and the Committee on Standards, may be substituted for one academic course to fulfill the normal requirement of taking four courses per semester.
+A course equivalent is an alternative form of educational activity which, with the approval of your faculty adviser and the Committee on Standards, may be substituted for one academic course to fulfill the normal requirement of taking four courses per semester.

 Please make an appointment with your dean to discuss the options of course equivalents.